This article originally appeared on VICE UK.

 We're all pro-choice aren't we?
 All us reasonable people anyway.
-Not religious extremists or UKIP-voters, but everyone else.
-People reading this might consider themselves pro-choice, but not everyone knows what the term should really mean.
+Not religious extremists or UKIP voters, but everyone else.
+But while I imagine people reading this probably consider themselves pro-choice, but not everyone knows what the term should really mean.

-People talk confidently about choice, but the small print on their "My Body, My Choice' T-shirt often reads: "Some choices only".
-We are big on "no means no" until the dissenting voice is a woman in labour railing against a caesarean section that doctors say may be best for her baby.
+People talk confidently about choice, but the small print on their "My Body, My Choice" T-shirt often reads: "Some choices only."
+We are big on " no means no" until the dissenting voice is a woman in labor railing against a caesarean section that doctors say may be best for her baby.

 When we move beyond talking about the choice not to be pregnant (valid and important) to a choice within pregnancy (as valid, as important) the message that women should be guardians of what goes on in their uteruses seems to get lost.
 But whether or not you ever have children, the right to be treated with dignity during pregnancy and birth should matter to you if you're pro-choice.

 Why is it that women find themselves treated as second-class citizens across societies?
 That we can become pregnant and give birth (whether or not we ever do) has been used as the excuse to hold women back and, often, to hold them down for a very long time.
-The end result of that (discrimination, abuse, control and societal barriers) stems from our perceived status as wombs with legs.
-That's why advocating for pregnant women is advocating for every woman – it provides a strong platform on which to insist these barriers are broken down elsewhere.
+The end results of that (discrimination, abuse, control, and societal barriers) stem from our perceived status as wombs with legs.
+That's why advocating for pregnant women is advocating for every woman—it provides a strong platform on which to insist these barriers are broken down elsewhere.

-The violation of human rights during pregnancy and birth is no imaginary first world issue – It's frighteningly real across the world.
-As ever, those who also endure discrimination because of poverty, race, immigration status or disability will suffer the most, but a disregard for women's basic humanity binds us all.
-There are Tanzanian women bleeding to death because they can't pay for the necessary drugs, African American women dying in childbirth at four times the rate of their white counterparts and Indigenous Australians being flown hundreds of kilometers against their wishes to give birth alone.
+The violation of human rights during pregnancy and birth is no imaginary first world issue—it's frighteningly real across the world.
+As ever, those who also endure discrimination because of poverty, race, immigration status, or disability will suffer the most, but a disregard for women's basic humanity binds us all.
+There are Tanzanian women bleeding to death because they can't pay for the necessary drugs, African-American women dying in childbirth at four times the rate of their white counterparts, and Indigenous Australians being flown hundreds of miles against their wishes to give birth alone.

 If you still can't get worked up about all of this, perhaps the most compelling reason to champion women's reproductive rights collectively rather than selectively is the very real negative impact that a lack of protection of pregnant and birthing women has on our right to abortion.

-By repeatedly pitting mother against foetus outside of the abortion debate they have made huge legal in-roads.
-Women in the US are being arrested, prosecuted and jailed for stillbirths, for drinking in pregnancy and for trying to end their lives while pregnant.
-Mentally competent women like Laura Pemberton are being dragged from their homes, while in labour, to have court-ordered caesarean sections.
+By repeatedly pitting mother against fetus outside of the abortion debate they have made huge legal inroads.
+Women in the US are being arrested, prosecuted, and jailed for stillbirths, for drinking during pregnancy and for trying to end their lives while pregnant.
+Mentally competent women like Laura Pemberton are being dragged from their homes, while in labor, to have court-ordered caesarean sections.
 The number of these legal attacks is escalating rapidly and this is no coincidence.
-Anti-choice judges and prosecutors are pushing cases through deliberately and explicitly because they've realised it furthers an anti-choice cause.
-A recent case in England around foetal alcohol syndrome had significant involvement from the Pro-Life Research Unit for similar reasons.
+Anti-choice judges and prosecutors are pushing cases through deliberately and explicitly because they've realized it furthers an anti-choice cause.
+A recent case in England around fetal alcohol syndrome had significant involvement from the Pro-Life Research Unit for similar reasons.